SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 In this chapter, we develop a simple model for a contact book.
 Then we define a user interface.
 This example will be used later in the book as an example to explain concepts such as commands, applications, and windows.

-Now it is more of a replay of the concepts previously mentioned.
+It is more of a replay of the concepts previously mentioned.
 We start by implementing classes modeling the domain and then we will add a basic graphical user interface to obtain a little application as shown in Figure *@overview@*.

 ![A rudimentary contact book application. % width=60&anchor=overview](figures/withmenuExtension.png)